Clip path

 The Fair Work Act is the key policy regulating employment and workplace relations in Australia.

 It applies to most Australian employers.
-As per the Fair Work Act of 2009, 10 minimum entitlements apply to all employees in Australia, with some state public sector exceptions.
+As per the Fair Work Act of 2009, a set of 11 minimum entitlements applies to all employees in Australia, with some state public sector exceptions.
 These entitlements also apply to foreign employees and citizens.

 Some of the provisions of employment laws to note before hiring in Australia are as follows:

-Although all the employment laws are unified under the Fair Work Act, there are exceptions with some state legislation that govern public sector employees.
-Examples include Queensland, South Australia, and Tasmania.
+Although all the employment laws are unified under the Fair Work Act, there are exceptions with some state legislation that governs public sector employees.
+Examples include Queensland, South Australia, Western Australia, and Tasmania.

 The law protects all categories of workers.
 However, they are eligible for different entitlements based on the type of employment.